JeroenVanB/LAMAS/docs/index.md

 ### Introduction
 <!-- Ook een soort van abstract -->

 In this project, we are going to analyze the application of Kripke knowledge in the Dutch game called _Boeren Bridge_.
 It is a card game played with four players, in which the objective is to obtain the most points, by correctly guessing the amount of tricks the player himself will take.
 We created agents which use playing strategies based on Kripke models, which are updated during the game with Public Announcement Logic.
+In this project we are testing the capabilities of agents using kripke knowlegde by comparing them with simple agents.

 [This](https://github.com/JeroenVanB/LAMAS) is the link to our github repository.